HIV and Hepatitis C

 Free – there is no charge to book an appointment for testing

 Typically, a session lasts 30 minutes and includes pre and post test risk assessment or counseling if requested.
-Results are ready at the end of the pre test session.
 Testing is ideally performed 12 weeks following potential exposure to the HIV virus, but can be done as early as 5 weeks.
 Options Clinic staff provide information on future care options and available services and supports to those who access our services.
-We will also try to help HIV positive clients find primary care physicians and make referrals to AIDS Service Organizations.
-Read the information below to learn about the various HIV testing options and social supports available to you.
+We will also try to help HIV positive clients find primary care physicians and make referrals to AIDS service organizations like Regional HIV/AIDS Connection or Ontario Aboriginal HIV/AIDS Strategy (OAHAS).

 Testing is done by appointment only, but our hours of operation are flexible and include evenings:

 Regular clinic hours (659 Dundas St.):

 - Wed 9-9

 Please call or drop-in to discuss your needs, or to make an appointment (519) 673-4427

 While Options Clinic staff do not provide personal health care advice or information by email, you can email Ted Town (firstname.lastname@example.org) for information about the service provided by the Options Clinic.

 Please note: We do not subscribe to Caller ID or Call Display and have no other service that allows us to track where you are calling from.